genneko/website-source/content/playing-with-bsd/networking/freebsd-vlan.md

 ![Assign IP addresses to the bridges](/images/freebsd-vlan/vlan-bridges7-s.png)

 ### Let the Host Route Traffic Between Jail VLANs
-At this point, the jails in different VLANs (subnets) can communicate each other but their packets have to go through the switch.
+At this point, the jails in different VLANs (subnets) can communicate each other but their packets still have to go through the switch.
 You can avoid the packets leaving the host by enabling the IP forwarding on the host and making it act as a router.

 After assigning IP addresses to the bridges, add the following line to the host's /etc/rc.conf.